SQUADRON-LEADER/SQUADRON-LEADER/README.md

 - 👨‍💻 All of my projects are available at [https://squadron-leader.github.io/PORTFOLIO/](https://squadron-leader.github.io/PORTFOLIO/)

-- 📝 I regularly write articles on data structures and algorithms
+- 📝 I regularly write articles on **data structures and algorithms**

 - 💬 Ask me about **full-stack development**

 - 📫 How to reach me **aayush05.af@gmail.com**

-- 📄 Know about my experiences full-stack development.
+- 📄 Know about my experiences full-stack development

 - ⚡ Fun fact **I can solve complex coding problems faster than I can decide what to eat for lunch!**